-The issue is that 90% of rehab clinics do not use any evidence based medicine in their treatment programs.
-The reason being that laws and policy makers have not allowed for it.
+The issue is that 90% of rehab clinics do not use any evidence-based medicine in their treatment programs.
+The reason is that laws and policymakers have not allowed for it.
 It is very important when choosing a rehab facility for addiction treatment that you ask if they are using medicine that is prescribed based on medical evidence.

 Addiction Help Today is a free referral service.
 We provide you with expert consultation so you or your loved one are placed in the proper rehab facility based on their specific needs and get the addiction treatment that is required.
 Addiction is a disease and needs to be treated as such.

 The terms addict, alcoholic, drug abuser and so on are being changed.
 The answer to the original question about what it means to be addicted is defined by the following characteristics:

 - Failure to meet work, social or family obligations because of substance abuse.